-Bills and Acceptances Payable increased by P5.9 billion from P13.2 billion to P19.1 billion accounted for by interbank borrowings under repurchase agreement with foreign banks.
-Income Tax Payable increased by P38 million from P48 million to P86 million.

-Total equity accounts improved by P16.8 billion, from P82.3 billion from December 31, 2013 to P99.1 billion as of December 31, 2014, on account of significant increase attributable to the following:

-- P11.6 billion proceeds from the issuance of 162.9 million common shares in line with the stock rights offering in February 2014; - P5.5 billion net income for the twelve months period ended December 31, 2014; - P1.2 billion increase in net unrealized gain (loss) on AFS adjustments and P0.2 billion increase in non-controlling interests.
+- Bills and Acceptances Payable increased by P5.9 billion from P13.2 billion to P19.1 billion accounted for by interbank borrowings under repurchase agreement with foreign banks.
+Income Tax Payable increased by P38 million from P48 million to P86 million. - Total equity accounts improved by P16.8 billion, from P82.3 billion as of December 31, 2013 to a high of P99.1 billion as of December 31, 2014 on significant increases attributed to the following: - P11.6 billion proceeds from the issuance of 162.9 million common shares in line with the stock rights offering in February 2014. - P5.5 billion net income for the twelve months period ended December 31, 2014. - P1.2 billion increase in net unrealized gain (loss) on AFS adjustments and P0.2 billion increase in non-controlling interests.